 The evolution of science at the School of Naval Medicine of Rochefort

-How was it to be a doctor on a boat of the navy, before the 21st century ?
+Ever wondered what was it like to be a doctor on a boat of the navy, before the 21st century ?

-Before the opening of the School of Naval Medicine, the barbers on the ships assumed the role of "surgeons".
-Easy to say that today sailors are lucky to live in the 21st century !
+Before the opening of the School of Naval Medicine, the barbers on the ships were used as "surgeons" !
+Easy to say that today, sailors are lucky to live in the 21st century !

 This first School of Naval Medicine was an example for other French naval dockyards but it is also the ancestor of today’s modern teaching hospitals...